 MP for Luton North

-Sarah Owen is Labour (Co-op) MP for Luton North, first elected in 2019.
-She serves on the Liaison Committee and the Women and Equalities Committee, and has previously held roles including Opposition Whip and Shadow Minister for Levelling Up, Housing, Communities and Local Government, as well as sitting on a range of Commons committees.
+Sarah Owen is a Labour and Co-operative MP for Luton North, first elected in 2019.
+She currently serves on the Liaison Committee and the Women and Equalities Committee, and has previously served as Opposition Whip and as Shadow Minister for Levelling Up, Housing and Local Government.

-Declared one entry for gifts, benefits and hospitality from UK sources.
+Declared financial interests: Gifts, benefits and hospitality from UK sources (1 entry).

 Generated 21 February 2026